-I’m an assistant professor at University College London’s School of Management and a fellow of the Institute for Data-driven Design.
+I’m an assistant professor at University College London’s School of Management.
 I received a PhD in Organizational Behaviour from Harvard University in 2013.

-I use ethnography and other methods to study how open-ended structures and processes allow individuals, groups, organisations, and communities to effectively monitor the environment as it changes and adapt in response.
+I study how individuals, groups, organisations, and communities can design themselves to be innovative and adaptable.
 Such adaptability is especially important and difficult when the external environment is uncertain.
-This research offers specific strategic and tactical recommendations about open-ended organization for practitioners designing and managing innovative and adaptable groups and communities.
+This research offers specific strategic and tactical recommendations across industries for leaders designing and managing innovative and adaptable teams and organizations.

 In Spring 2020, Columbia University Press will publish The Uncertainty Mindset, a peer-reviewed book which uses examples from culinary R&D to explain how organizations can use intentional uncertainty to design themselves to be more innovative and adaptable to uncertainty.
 To request a review copy, click here.

 “Vaughn Tan spent long periods observing of some of the world’s most famous chefs at work in their prize-winning restaurants and tells his readers what they do and how they do it.
 A real contribution to our understanding of how experts combine artistic creation and business success.” — Howard S. Becker; author of Art Worlds.

 “The Uncertainty Mindset takes a close look at the secret inner workings of some of the most innovative food R&D teams worldwide.
 It shows organizations in other industries how to redesign themselves to become more resilient, innovative, and adaptable—by simply changing how they think about the future.” — Amy C. Edmondson; Professor, Harvard Business School; author of The Fearless Organization.